 of 'Palliative care: Issues in the intensive care unit in adults'

-Burnout syndrome among critical care healthcare workers.
+Burnout syndrome in critical care nursing staff.

 Poncet MC, Toullic P, Papazian L, Kentish-Barnes N, Timsit JF, Pochard F, Chevret S, Schlemmer B, Azoulay E

 Am J Respir Crit Care Med.
 2007 Apr;175(7):698-704.
 Epub 2006 Nov 16.